 Principal component analysis

-In this chapter we will discuss how to use PCA method implemented in the mdatools.
-Besides that, we will use PCA examples to introduce some principles, which are common for most of the other methods (e.g. PLS, SIMCA, PLS-DA, etc.) available in this package.
-This includes such things as model and result objects, getting and visualization of performance statistics, validation, use of different kinds of plots, and so on.
+In this chapter we will discuss how to use the PCA method implemented in mdatools.
+Besides that, we will use PCA examples to introduce some principles, which are common for most of the other methods (e.g. PLS, DD-SIMCA, PLS-DA, etc.) available in this package.
+This includes model and result objects, getting and visualization of performance statistics, validation, use of different kinds of plots, and so on.

 The data points are being projected to the principal components.
-Coordinates of these projections in principal component space, known as scores, forming matrix \(\mathbf{T} = \mathbf{XP}\).
-Product of scores and loadings, \(\mathbf{TP}^\mathrm{T}\) gives coordinates of the projections in the original variable space.
+Coordinates of these projections in principal component space, known as scores, form matrix \(\mathbf{T} = \mathbf{XP}\).
+The product of scores and loadings, \(\mathbf{TP}^\mathrm{T}\) gives coordinates of the projections in the original variable space.
 Matrix \(\mathbf{E}\) contains residuals — difference between position of projected data points and their original locations.
-This difference is a part of data variation, which PCA model does not capture, hence the name.
+This difference is a part of data variation, which the PCA model does not capture, hence the name.

 \[q_i = \sum_{j=1}^{J} e_{ij}^2\]